yohask/bikedata/README.md

   9. Created another R code for analyzing the data to put into Tableau for visualizations and dashboards.

     - Transformations were kept the same
+    - Changed months to be the name instead of integer
     - Exported the data into a .csv file to upload